IndieOutreach/scrape-twitch-v2.0/README.md

 ## Development Notes

 #### What is new in this commit?
- - scraper_controller.py now logs streamer_insights every time the 'scrape livestreams' threads executes
+ - Insights.get_snapshot_of_streamers_db() will now include stats about filesizes of files that make up the Streamers db

 #### What is still in development?
 Known Issues?